-Amendments to IAS 16 Property, plant and equipment prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Instead, an entity recognises the proceeds from selling such items, and the cost of producing those items, in profit and loss.
-Effective for annual reporting periods beginning on or after 1 January 2022 and not yet endorsed for use in the EU.
+Property, Plant and Equipment - Proceeds before Intended Use (Amendments to IAS 16) - The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Instead, an entity recognises the proceeds from selling such items, and the cost of producing those items, in profit or loss.
+Effective for annual reporting periods beginning on or after 1 January 2022.

-The amendments to IAS 37 Onerous Contracts specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
+Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37) - The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).
-Effective for annual reporting periods beginning on or after 1 January 2022 and not yet endorsed for use in the EU.
+Effective for annual reporting periods beginning on or after 1 January 2022.

-Annual Improvements to IFRS standards 2018 -2020 makes amendments to; IFRS1 - the amendment permits a subsidiary that applies paragraph D16(a) of IFRS1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs; IFRS9 - the amendment clarifies which fees an entity includes when it applies the 10% test in paragraph B3.3.6 of IFRS9 in assessing whether to derecognise a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf; IFRS16 - the amendment to illustrative example 13 accompanying IFRS16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example; IAS41 - the amendment removes the requirement in paragraph 22 of IAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
-Effective for annual reporting periods beginning on or after 1 January 2022 and not yet endorsed for use in the EU.
+Annual Improvements to IFRS Standards 2018-2020 - Makes amendments to the following standards:

+IFRS 1 - The amendment permits a subsidiary that applies paragraph D16(a) of IFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs.

+IFRS 9 - The amendment clarifies which fees an entity includes when it applies the '10 per cent' test in paragraph B3.3.6 of IFRS 9 in assessing whether to derecognise a financial liability.
+An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.

+IFRS 16 - The amendment to Illustrative Example 13 accompanying IFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example.

+IAS 41 - The amendment removes the requirement in paragraph 22 of IAS 41 for entities to exclude taxation cash flows when measuring the fair value of a biological asset using a present value technique.
+Effective for annual reporting periods beginning on or after 1 January 2022.

-Amendments to classification of liabilities as current or non current IAS1 defers the effective date of the January 2020 amendments by one year, so that entities would be required to apply the amendments for annual periods beginning on or after 1 January 2023.
+Classification of Liabilities as Current or Non-current - Deferral of Effective Date (Amendment to IAS 1) - The amendment defers the effective date of the January 2020 amendments by one year, so that entities would be required to apply the amendment for annual periods beginning on or after 1 January 2023.